 He was the first person I told about my near suicide.
 For many months he was the only person who knew – the second person was my ex-wife who’d suspected I had come close and was the person to drag me (almost literally) to the GP for a prescription of anti-depressants.
 My friend and I shared a big hug that day, one of many since.
 It took so much energy (and not to mention a couple of glasses of whisky) to pluck up the courage to tell him that.
 That was the first one so far the only time I ever saw him cry – and probably vice versa too.

-Men have felt it is something that should be kept behind closed doors.
-It seems that finally, affection between men is normalising in the western world, so much so that the shit rag that is The Daily Mail experienced a massive backlash when it called into question the sexuality of a pair of male swimmers following the 2016 Olympics.
+Men have felt it is something that should be kept behind closed doors and women have mocked it.
+Now, however, it seems finally, affection between men is normalising in the western world.
+This is no more apparent than when the shit rag that is The Daily Mail experienced a massive backlash when it called into question the sexuality of a pair of male swimmers following the 2016 Olympics.